 - determining what is in “the “best interests” of the children; and

 - determining the appropriate ground or reason for the divorce.

 The Court and parties will review and value all of the assets and debts of the parties, including separate, inherited, premarital or “separate” as well as marital assets and debts.
-The Court will divide and assign values to each and every marital asset and debt of the parties.
+Then, the Court will divide and assign values to each and every marital asset and debt of the parties.
 The Court will also rule on all issues relating to the minor children of the parties including the future residence(s) and or schools for the children, the parents’ involvement in decision making for the children, support for the children, medical insurance for the children, and the use of dependency exemptions.
-Divorce may also involve issues concerning support of the former Husband or Wife (Also see Spousal Support (Alimony) section of this website).
+Divorce may also involve issues concerning support of the former Husband or Wife (See Spousal Support (Alimony)).

-At any time after the filing of a Divorce the parties may “settle” the pending issues and thus avoid the expense and time in having the Court “decide” or make Orders regarding those issues after an actual evidentiary trial.
-If the parties settle, they may agree upon the terms of an Agreed Order and ask the Court to approve said terms.
-In a contested trial, the parties present evidence to the Court on all disputed issues.
+However, if the parties move on, they will have a full evidentiary trial where they present evidence on all disputes.
 These issues could range from “every” issue which could possibly be before the Court, to the submission of just one issue, such as “custody”, or the valuation of marital interest in a particular asset such as a family business or medical practice.
-It is absolutely critical for anyone involved in the termination of a marriage to obtain experienced legal advice when trying to figure out whether a Dissolution or Divorce is best for them.
+It is critical for to obtain experienced legal advice when making a decision as to settle or move to trial.